parc-ccnx-archive/ccnxSimpleFileTransfer/README.md

 4. Start a forwarder.
 Do ONE of the following:

    4a.
 Start the CCNx forwarder, `metis_daemon`:
     `$CCNX_HOME/bin/metis_daemon --capacity 0 &`

    4b.
 Start the CCNx forwarder, `athena`:
     `$CCNX_HOME/bin/athena -s 0 &`

-5. Running the ccnxSimpleFileTransfer_Server and ccnxSimpleFileTransfer_Client:
+5. Run the `ccnxSimpleFileTransfer_Server`:
-  Start the ccnxSimpleFileTransfer_Server, giving it a directory path as an argument.
+  Start the `ccnxSimpleFileTransfer_Server`, giving it a directory path as an argument.
-  `$HOME/ccnx/bin/ccnxSimpleFileTransfer_Server /path/to/a/directory/with/files/to/serve`
+  `$CCNX_HOME/bin/ccnxSimpleFileTransfer_Server /path/to/a/directory/with/files/to/serve`

-6. In another window, run the ccnxSimpleFileTransfer_Client to retrieve the list of files available from the ccnxSimpleFileTransfer_Server.
-Do not run the ccnxSimpleFileTransfer_Client from the same directory you are serving files from.
+6. Run the `ccnxSimpleFileTransfer_Client` to retrieve the list of files available from the `ccnxSimpleFileTransfer_Server`:

-  `$CCNX_HOME/bin/ccnxSimpleFileTransfer_Client list ` Will return a list of files from the ccnxSimpleFileTransfer_Server
+  `$CCNX_HOME/bin/ccnxSimpleFileTransfer_Client list ` # Will return a list of available files

-  Or, use the ccnxSimpleFileTransfer_Client to fetch a file from the ccnxSimpleFileTransfer_Server.
+  Or, use the `ccnxSimpleFileTransfer_Client` to fetch a file from the `ccnxSimpleFileTransfer_Server`:

-  `$CCNX_HOME/bin/ccnxSimpleFileTransfer_Client fetch <filename>`
-  Will fetch the specified file
+  `$CCNX_HOME/bin/ccnxSimpleFileTransfer_Client fetch <filename>`   # Will fetch a file using the chunked protocol

+NOTE: Do not run the `ccnxSimpleFileTransfer_Client` in the same directory from which you are serving files as it will overwrite the source file and things will break.

 ## Notes: ##

 - The `ccnxSimpleFileTransfer_Client` and `ccnxSimpleFileTransfer_Server` automatically create keystore files in their working directory.

-- If you run `ccnxSimpleFileTransfer_Client` on the same directory that the `ccnxSimpleFileTransfer_Server` is serving files from you will run into problems when you try to fetch a file as it will overwrite what it is fetching.

 - You can experiment with different chunk sizes by changing the value of `ccnxSimpleFileTransferCommon_ChunkSize`, which is defined in `ccnxSimpleFileTransfer_Common.c`.

 If you have any problems with the system, please discuss them on the developer mailing list:  `ccnx@ccnx.org`.
 If the problem is not resolved via mailing list discussion, you can file tickets in the issue tracker.